inspec/inspec-aws/docs/resources/aws_batch_compute_environment.md

 ### be_available

-Use `should` to check if the compute environment name is available.
+Use `should` to check if the entity is available.

     describe aws_batch_compute_environment(compute_environment_name: 'COMPUTE_ENVIRONMENT_NAME') do
       it { should be_available }